Southeast Region Federal Construction, Infrastructure & Environmental Summit

 - Tony Sterling, Project Executive, McGough Construction

 Responding to Emergency and Natural Disasters as a Contractor.
-In the past decade, the United States and North Carolina experienced several major hurricanes: Hurricane Florence affecting Eastern NC and Hurricane Helen affected Western NC).
+In the past decade, the United States and North Carolina experienced several major hurricanes, including Hurricane Florence which effected Eastern NC and Hurricane Helene which effected Western NC.
 This session will discuss the processes for responding to a natural disaster and/or emergency effort as a contractor.
 Speakers will explain the role of the State ranging from statewide efforts to federal programs and how businesses can assist within those processes.

 - Jacquie Spearman, Director, Government Contracting Assistance Program